 Wireless operators are granted area-wide licenses from the FCC to deploy their cellular networks, which often include handsets with Emergency 911 capabilities (i.e., phones that automatically provide the location of the phone to emergency services).
 As mobile phone market boundaries differ from service to service, Comsearch disaggregated the carriers' licensed areas down to the county level (see Appendix 20-C).
-The type of service (e.g., cellular service at 800 MHz [CELL], advanced wireless service [AWS], personal communication service at 1.9 GHz [PCS], wireless communications service at 2.3 GHz [WCS], and commercial mobile phone at 700 MHz service [700 MHz]) for each mobile phone carrier in Cayuga County is provided below:
+The type of service (e.g., cellular service at 800 MHz [CELL], advanced wireless service [AWS], personal communication service at 1.9 GHz [PCS], wireless communications service at 2.3 GHz [WCS], and commercial mobile phone at 700 MHz service [700 MHz]) for each mobile phone carrier in Madison County is provided below:

-- AT&T: 700 MHz, AWS, Cellular, PCS, WCS
+• AT&T: 700 MHz, AWS, Cellular, PCS, WCS

-- DISH Network: 700 MHz
+• DISH Network: 700 MHz

+• Sprint: PCS

-- T-Mobile: 700 MHz, AWS, PCS
+• T-Mobile: 700 MHz, AWS, PCS

-- Verizon: 700 MHz, AWS, Cellular, PCS.
+Verizon: 700 MHz, AWS, Cellular, PCS.

-No FCC-licensed cellular sites were found within approximately 2 miles of the Facility Site.
+Only one FCC-licensed cellular site is located within 2 miles of the Facility Site.
+This site, which is owned by Verizon, is located southeast of the Facility and approximately 1 mile from the nearest turbine.